chevalier577pro/ArkTV2/README.md

-# ArkTV2
+# R36S-TV
-ArkTV segunda geração
+IPTV for the R36S